Clarkson

 Clarkson is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Clarkson's dwelling structure, as per the latest Census, consisted of 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compared to Perth metro's 92.2% houses and 7.8% other dwellings.
+Clarkson's dwellings, as per the latest Census, were 89.3% houses and 10.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Perth metro's 77.8% houses and 22.1% other dwellings.
 Home ownership in Clarkson was at 15.9%, with mortgaged dwellings at 52.8% and rented ones at 31.3%.
-The median monthly mortgage repayment was $1,733, below Perth metro's average of $1,898.
-The median weekly rent was $350, matching Perth metro's figure but lower than the national average of $375.
-Nationally, Clarkson's mortgage repayments were lower than the Australian average of $1,863.
+The median monthly mortgage repayment was $1,733, lower than Perth metro's $1,907.
+Median weekly rent was $350, same as Perth metro.
+Nationally, Clarkson's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing